Society of Chemical Manufacturers and Affiliates: Lobbying

 SOCMA promotes the batch chemical manufacturing industry to the U.S. federal government and international governing bodies.
-SOCMA lobbies on a number of issues impacting the chemical industry, including the Toxic Substances Control Act, the Chemical Facility Anti-Terrorism Standards, and the European Union’s Registration, Evaluation, Authorisation and Restriction of Chemicals.
+SOCMA lobbies on a number of issues impacting the chemical industry, including the Toxic Substances Control Act, the Chemical Facility Anti-Terrorism Standards, and the European Union's Registration, Evaluation, Authorisation and Restriction of Chemicals.
 In addition to formal lobbying, SOCMA promotes industry interests through a grassroots arm called SOCMA CONNECT.

 ChemStewards

 In September 2005, SOCMA introduced ChemStewards, the first environmental, health, safety and security (EHS&S) program designed for batch chemical manufacturers.
-The ChemStewards EHS&S program requires participants to address performance improvement with consideration for their company’s policies and practices.
+The ChemStewards EHS&S program requires participants to address performance improvement with consideration for their company's policies and practices.
 The program offers a three-tiered approach to participation: fundamentals, enhanced performance and excellence.
 All tiers require adherence to a set of core principles in addition to security, metrics and a verifiable management system.

 In April 2011, SOCMA announced a new management system database that integrates its ChemStewards® program with other government-sponsored performance improvement programs.
-The database, created by Gabriel Performance Products, is based on the ChemStewards Management System and complies with the requirements of ISO 9001, ISO 14001 and OSHAS 18001.
+The database, created by Gabriel Performance Products, is based on the ChemStewards Management System and complies with the requirements of ISO 9001, ISO 14001 and OHSAS 18001.